shepherdjerred/sjer.red/src/pages/projects.md

 ---
 layout: ../layouts/MarkdownLayout.astro
 title: Projects
-description: TODO
+description: Some of the things I've worked on over the years
 ---

-This page documents some of the projects I've worked on over the years.
+This page documents some of the things I've worked on over the years.

 ## Timeless